Jul 10-12, 2023

 On July 11, participants will attend a policy and advocacy training that will feature speakers from PAEA leadership and key policy stakeholders.
 The training will also include breakfast and lunch provided by PAEA and provide opportunities for participants to meet with the other faculty and students who will attend their congressional meetings and plan effective meeting approaches together.
 The location of the training will be the Association of American Medical Colleges (AAMC) Learning Center at 655 K Street NW, Washington, DC 20001, which is walking distance from the Grand Hyatt Washington hotel (0.4 miles), and the dress code will be smart casual.
 More information will be provided on the training agenda as well as the line-up of speakers closer to the date of the event.

 On July 12, before heading to Capitol Hill to conduct congressional meetings with their elected officials, all participants will meet at the Association of American Medical Colleges (AAMC) Learning Center located at 655 K Street NW, Washington, DC 20001, which is walking distance from the Grand Hyatt Washington hotel (0.4 miles).
 This will allow participants to ask any last-minute questions about their meetings or the overall structure of the day.
 Breakfast will be provided by PAEA.
 The dress code for the day will be business, and buses arranged by PAEA will transport participants from the AAMC Learning Center to Capitol Hill and back again at the end of the event.
+The day will conclude at 2:00 pm (ET) and participants are welcome to take separate transportation to depart if that would be helpful in saving some time getting to the airport.

 - There is no registration fee for this pilot event.